lpeabody/Metis/README.md

 [Metis](https://en.wikipedia.org/wiki/Metis_%28mythology%29) is a starter Drupal project meant to speed up time-to-delivery by removing a lot of repetitive work that gets done time and time again.
-It is meant to provide best-practice configurations and sample content that showcases site features such as:
+It is meant to provide best-practice configurations, robust testing of all features, and sample content that showcases site features such as:

 - Content Authoring
     - Layout Builder